 Accurate crop estimates (of volume and size profile) are important for the grower to make crop management decisions; for postharvest for operational planning; and for Zespri to make decisions around logistics and market planning.
-Until recently crop estimation has involved a combination of historical crop data and manual monitoring - taking fruit samples from different areas of the orchard and physically measuring and recording size and weight data.
-Sampling can be expensive, time consuming, and of limited accuracy due to natural variation across orchards.
-With the advent of ground-based camera imaging systems, this information can be obtained faster, earlier and more accurately.
-These systems need to be ground based to count what is most important to the industry - flower buds, flowers and fruit.
+Until recently, crop estimation has involved a combination of historical crop data and manual monitoring - taking fruit samples from different areas of the orchard and physically measuring and recording size and weight data.
+Sampling can be expensive, time-consuming, and of limited accuracy due to natural variation across orchards.
+With the advent of ground-based camera imaging systems, this information can be obtained faster, earlier, and more accurately.
+These systems need to be ground-based to count what is most important to the industry - flower buds, flowers, and fruit.
 These parts of the kiwifruit vine are hidden by leaves when viewed from above e.g., from a drone.

-Camera units travel beneath the canopy and record a video of the canopy from below.
-New software technology analyses the video in real time, for example: identifying individual fruit, estimating the dimensions (length, width, height) of each, taking the distance from the camera into account and using triangulation for accuracy, then utilising an algorithm determined from machine learning/AI modelling to estimate the weight of each fruit from its dimensions.
-Using this technology one hectare of orchard can be scanned per hour.
+Camera units travel beneath the canopy and record digital images of the canopy from below.
+New software technology analyses these images, identifying individual fruit, estimating the dimensions (length, width, height) of each, taking the distance from the camera into account and using triangulation for accuracy, then utilising an algorithm determined from machine learning/AI modelling to estimate the density and size profile of the crop.